Best Time of Year to Pressure Wash Your Katy TX Home

 - After construction or yard work is non-optional.
 Concrete that gets dirt or mortar on it should be cleaned immediately, not on a schedule.

-For more on driveway-specific concerns, read our Katy red clay stain removal guide.
+For more on driveway-specific concerns, read the Katy red clay stain removal guide.

 Katy Climate Quick Facts